Mark of the Beast

 As every school child knows, the Romans used letters to represent numerals.
 Similarly, the Greeks and Hebrews assigned numerical values to their letters.
 Since Revelation was written by a Jew in a Hebrew context, and with numerous allusions to the Old Testament, we should expect the solution to deciphering the meaning of 666 to be Hebraic.
 It turns out that when Nero’s name is translated numerically into Hebrew, we find something very interesting.
 A first-century version of Nero’s name—Nero Caesar (Nrwn Qsr)—provides us with precisely the value of 666!
 While I will not go into detail here, you can check this out in various places.
 One book that goes into it is Kenneth Gentry’s book The Book of Revelation Made Easy.
 You can also find this discussed online in various places.
 (Do an Internet search for “beast and Nero.”)

 The second beast, the Land Beast, was Israel.
-This can be gleaned not only by Israel’s frequent association with The Land, but also by this statement, “It [The Land Beast] exercises all the authority of the first beast in its presence, and makes the earth and its inhabitants worship the first beast” (Revelation 13:12).
+This can be gleaned not only by Israel’s frequent association with The Land, but also by this statement, “It [the Land Beast] exercises all the authority of the first beast in its presence, and makes the earth and its inhabitants worship the first beast” (Revelation 13:12).
 Remember that at Jesus’ trial, the chief priests cried out “We have no king but Caesar” (John 19:15).
 The Jewish leadership was a co-conspirator with Rome in the crucifixion of Jesus, as well as in the persecution of Christians!

 In the Old Testament, we find this: “And the LORD said to him, ‘Pass through Jerusalem, and put a mark on the foreheads of the men who sigh and groan over all the abominations that are committed in it. . . .”
 (Ezekiel 9:4-6; cf. Deuteronomy 6:6,8).

 The mark of the beast is not literal.
 How do we know?
 Revelation 14:1 talks about Jesus’ and the Father’s name written on the foreheads of the 144,000.
-Such marking is obviously is not literal.
+Such marking is obviously not literal.
 No one ever puts God’s name on their foreheads.
 Rather, it has to do with allegiance, affiliation, or ownership.

 There you have it.
 This is not about us today.
 And it is not about computer chips under the skin, or other such ridiculous notions.